How to Fax Using Google Drive

 Getting started is very easy.
 First, you need to get the add on at http://chrome.google.com/webstore/detail/hellofax/faaocgnafkndolajfpllmaamddlclkii

-Once you install it, it will ask authorization to link it to you Google account.
+Once you install it, it will ask authorization to link it to your Google account.
 From there, you will find the option to send faxes under the “Add-ons” drop-down menu.

-When you want to send a fax, select the Hello Fax Add-on and a dialog box will appear on the right side of the screen, where you enter the fax number and the information to be included in the cover page.
-You can test this out now for free, since HelloFax offers 5 pages of fax for free!
+When you want to send a fax, select the Hello Fax Add-on, and a dialog box will appear on the right side of the screen, where you enter the fax number and the information to be included on the cover page.
+You can test this out now for free since HelloFax offers five pages of fax for free!